Washington’s rarest large cat, and a creature we’ve long worked to protect and recover

 What we are doing

 We’ve worked hard to ensure this magnificent animal continues to thrive and recover across the Pacific Northwest.
 With the help of thousands of Washingtonians, in 1999 we successfully protected the Loomis Forest as the Loomis Natural Resources Conservation Area, saving 25,000 acres of prime lynx habitat.

 In 2000, with a perilously-low population and a decade after Conservation Northwest filed the original petition urging its protection, the Canada lynx was finally protected under the Endangered Species Act and listed as threatened in Washington.
-Now, Conservation Northwest is helping protect lynx in Washington in other ways as well, including redirecting logging outside of and connecting critical lynx habitat.
+Now, Conservation Northwest is helping protect lynx in Washington in other ways as well, including redirecting logging outside of and connecting critical lynx habitat and reconnecting the North Cascades to the Kettle Range and Rocky Mountains.

 - Smaller than a cougar but bigger than a bobcat, Canada lynx have silvery fur and black ear tufts.
 Their tails are shorter than a bobcat’s!

 - Snowshoe hares, the lynx’s preferred food, thrive in the dense cover of a brushy forest understory.
 Lynx are adapted to the natural fire cycle of lodgepole pines.
 Fire opens the cones, which release seeds to create supple new shoots that feed snowshoe hares.

 - Lynx need older forests, with plenty of snags, downed logs and woody cover for hunting and denning.